dcrapis/oceandao-wiki/Project-Criteria.md

 **Criterion (4).
 One Project/One proposal**

 Coordination is important in every DAO.
-To increase transparency and reduce confusion, we are recommending every project reports their “Core Team” and their “Advisors”.
+To increase transparency and reduce confusion, we recommend every project reports their “Core Team” and their “Advisors”.

 - In a given round an individual can only be on one "Core Team" but could be "Advisor" on any number of teams.
 - If any person is in >1 team as a “Core Team” member, and not an "Advisor", then every proposal that person is in will be disqualified.